zeling595/tp/docs/DeveloperGuide.md

 1.1 Delete Booking: Delete the booking with the given booking ID `findBooking`

 The delete booking feature is facilitated by:
-1. `Booking` class. `Booking` objects represent the booking made by the person when checked in.
+1. `Booking` class.
 2. `BookingBook` class.
 BookingBook tracks all the bookings created.
-It implements the following operation that support the delete booking feature:
+It implements the following operation that supports delete booking feature:
     `deleteBooking()` - delete the booking object provided argument.

 This operation is exposed in the `Model` interface as `Model#deleteBooking()`.